A topic from the subject of Analytical Chemistry in Chemistry.

 Overview

-Analytical instruments are used to measure the chemical composition of a sample.
-Instrumental analysis is the process of using these instruments to obtain quantitative or qualitative information about a sample.
+Analytical instruments are used to measure the chemical composition and properties of a sample.
+Instrumental analysis is the process of using these instruments to obtain quantitative and qualitative information about a sample, providing insights into its constituents, structure, and concentration.

 Key Points

-• Analytical instruments can be used to measure a variety of properties of a sample, including its concentration, composition, and structure.
+• Analytical instruments can measure various sample properties, including concentration, composition, structure, and purity.

-• Instrumental analysis is a powerful tool that can provide valuable information about the chemical composition of a sample.
+• Instrumental analysis is a powerful technique providing valuable information about a sample's chemical composition and behavior.

 Applications